dcos/dcos-docs/1.8/usage/managing-services/install.md

 # Example

-This tutorials shows how to create and deploy a simple one-command service and a containerized service using both the DC/OS web interface and the CLI.
+This tutorial shows how to create and deploy a simple one-command service and a containerized service using both the DC/OS web interface and the CLI.

 ### Prerequisites
 - [A DC/OS cluster](/docs/1.8/administration/installing/)